HomeGrand SlamsWimbledonHow Wimbledon's Grass Courts Affect Playing Style

 The Players Grass Creates

-His ability to combine baseline fluency with serve-and-volley instincts on the post-2002 Wimbledon surface is the clearest demonstration of what modern grass-court excellence looks like: a player who is as comfortable trading groundstrokes from the baseline as he is coming to the net, but who uses the surface’s still-considerable serve reward to dictate terms from the first ball.
+On the men’s side, Roger Federer won eight titles — the most in the Open Era — and did so almost entirely after the surface had been slowed.
+His combination of a flat, penetrating serve, exceptional volleying instincts, and footwork efficiency on the slick surface is the clearest demonstration of what modern grass-court excellence looks like: a player as comfortable trading groundstrokes from the baseline as he was coming to the net, but who used the surface’s still-considerable serve reward to dictate terms from the first ball.

 The Bottom Line